Machine Learning Electroweakino Production: Acknowledgements

 \section{Acknowledgements}

-{ The authors would like to acknowledge the financial support provided by: Polish National Science Centre grants 2021/41/N/ST2/00972 and partially 2020/38/E/ST2/00243; Polish National Agency For Academic exchange grant BPN/BEK/2022/1/00253/DEC/1.
+{ R.M. would like to acknowledge the financial support provided by: Polish National Science Centre grants 2021/41/N/ST2/00972 and partially 2020/38/E/ST2/00243; and Polish National Agency For Academic exchange grant BPN/BEK/2022/1/00253/DEC/1.
 M.M.N is supported by Grant-in-Aid for Transformative Research Area (A) 22H05113 and Grant-in-Aid for Scientific Research(C) JSPS KAKENHI Grant Number 22K03629.
-This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452. }
+This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
+The work of KS was performed in part at the workshop on “Effective Theories for Nonperturbative Physics" at the Mainz Institute for Theoretical Physics (MITP) of the DFG Cluster of Excellence PRISMA+ (Project ID 390831469). }

 \begin{appendices}